vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 Guard gem can also help you run tests when you change your application files.
 In fact, it is smart enough to run only those tests that need to be executed based on the files you change.

-You have already included necessary `guard-minitest` gem to automate running tests upon file changes, in **Precious Gems** section.
+You have already included necessary `guard-minitest` gem to automate running tests on file changes, in **Precious Gems** section.
 You just need to get the test environment ready.

 ### Setup MiniTest Environment